Pseudunela

-Pseudunela is a genus of minute sea slugs, acochlidians, shell-less marine or temporary brackish or brackish gastropod mollusks in the clade Acochlidiacea.
+Pseudunela is a genus of minute sea slugs, acochlidians, shell-less marine or temporary brackish or brackish gastropod molluscs in the superfamily Acochlidioidea.

 Pseudunela is the only genus in the family Pseudunelidae.
 Pseudunela is the type genus of the family Pseudunelidae.

 Taxonomy

 Pseudunelidae was placed within the superfamily Strubellioidea in the taxonomy of Bouchet & Rocroi (2005).

 Pseudunelidae was subsequently placed within the (unranked) Hedylopsacea by Schrödl & Neusser (2010).

 Species

 These are the different species in the genus Pseudunela: